 Suggestions for Improving Your Self-Motivation

 An important aspect of self-motivation is allowing yourself to dream about your goal.
-Likewise, negative self-motivation is another way for reaching your goals.
-Motivation is simple.
 At the beginning of any goal, motivation tends to feel painless.
-In fact, you’re most likely inspired and somewhat proud of yourself that you’ve finally decided to do something positive toward reaching your goal.
+In fact, inspiration often strikes when you decide to do something positive toward reaching your goal.
 For example, I have always wanted to put a daily routine in place that would allow me to walk for fifteen minutes.
 That’s all…just fifteen minutes.
 It doesn’t sound that difficult, does it?

-Certainly there are hundreds of ways to motivate yourself, and each method depends on the goal you’re going after, but now you have several ways to improve your motivation.
+Certainly there are hundreds of ways to motivate yourself, and each method depends on the goal you’re going after, talking through your goals can help you pave the path to motivation.

 Kendall Van Blarcom is a senior helping seniors.
 Contact Van Blarcom Consulting today for help with your personal problems.
 Or, reach out to provide support for an older adult in your life.